Canon imagePROGRAF PRO-300 Printer Review

 No

 The Canon PRO-300's black page yield is low, but its color page yield is pretty good.
 However, there are some big differences in yields across colors.
 For example, the yellow ink produced around 20 pages, while Cyan produced 81, meaning you'll likely have to replace the yellow cartridge sooner than others, especially if you print images that use that color more frequently.
-Unfortunately, there aren't any XL cartridges to improve the yield.
-If you want a photo printer with better page yields, check out the Epson EcoTank Photo ET-8550.
+Unfortunately, there are no XL cartridges available to improve the yield.
+If you're looking for a photo printer with higher page yields, consider the Epson EcoTank Photo ET-8550.

 The Canon has specialized cartridges for printing on photo paper that aren't used during print jobs on non-photo paper.
 There's also a specialized cartridge called the "Chroma Optimizer," which Canon claims coats and seals photos for improved longevity and shine.